NetworkCurator/NetworkCurator.github.io/user/ontologies.md

 ## Styling ontology classes

-**Curators**

-The ontology page allows curators determine how objects are displayed on a graph.
-This is a powerful feature as visual styling can provides users immediate cues as to how to interpret various nodes and links.

 Styling of ontology classes is achieved through a combination of scalable vector graphics (SVG) and cascading style sheets (CSS).
 Defining these styles can be fiddly.
 However, styles usually do not require frequent adjustments and the examples below provide code snippets that are ready for cut-and-paste.

 ### Background

-Networks in the NetworkCurator are rendered using scalable vector graphics objects (SVG).
+Networks on the [graph](graphs.html) page rendered using scalable vector graphics (SVG).
 Each svg object is set up with a leading set of `defs` followed by data.
 Styling of nodes and links is achieved by placing custom definitions in the `defs` component.

-To adjust style definitions on the ontology page, click on the `Edit` button next to a class name.
+To adjust style definitions for an ontology class, click on the `Edit` button next to the class name.
 This should display a form where you can change the class name in a text box and adjust styling in a larger text area.
 The preview on the left should provide immediate feedback as to how a style definition is actually rendered.

 ### Styling nodes

 Nodes are positioned in the network with `use` tags that refer to shapes.
-In the styling text area for each node we thus have to input a definition for a shape.
+In the styling text area we thus have to input a shape definition with an id.

 Let's assume that our node class is callled `NODE_X`.
 A minimal declaration for a circular shape is